Push (novel): Plot

 In 1987, Claireece Precious Jones is an obese, illiterate 16-year-old girl who lives in Harlem, New York, with her abusive mother Mary.
 Precious is a few months pregnant with her second child, the product of her father Carl raping her.
 He is also the father of her first child (who has Down syndrome).
 When her school discovers the pregnancy, it is decided that she should attend an alternative school.
 Precious is furious, but the counselor later visits her home and convinces her to enter an alternative school, located in the Hotel Theresa, called Higher Education Alternative Each One Teach One.

 Precious enrolls in the school, despite her mother's insistence that she apply for welfare.
 She meets her teacher, Ms. Blu Rain, and fellow students Rhonda, Jermaine, Rita, Jo Ann, and Consuelo.
 All of the girls come from troubled backgrounds.
-Ms. Rain's class is a pre-GED class for young women who are below an eighth-grade level in reading and writing and therefore are unprepared for high school-level courses.
+Ms. Rain's class is a pre-GED class for young women who are below an eighth-grade level in reading and writing, and are therefore unprepared for high school-level courses.
 They start off by learning the basics of phonics and vocabulary building.
 Despite their academic deficits, Ms. Rain ignites a passion in her students for literature and writing.
-She believes that the only way to learn to write is to write every day.
-Each girl is required to keep a journal.
-Ms. Rain reads their entries and provides feedback and advice.
+Believing the only way to learn to write is to write every day, Ms. Rain requires each girl to keep a journal.
+She then reads their entries and provides feedback and advice.
 By the time the novel ends, the women have created an anthology of autobiographical stories called "LIFE STORIES – Our Class Book" appended to the book.
 The works of classic African-American writers such as Audre Lorde, Alice Walker, and Langston Hughes are inspirational for the students.
 Precious is particularly moved by Walker's The Color Purple.